Marketing

 MKT 322 Retailing Management (offered periodically)

-MKT 327 Direct/Interactive Marketing
+MKT 327 Digital Marketing and Analytics

 MKT 380 Customer Relationship Management and Database Marketing